India's Jan-March current account deficit widens as imports normalise

-The deficit stood at 1% (INCAPA=ECI) of gross domestic product in the latest quarter, RBI data showed.
+The deficit stood at 1% of gross domestic product in the latest quarter, RBI data showed.

 “A normalisation in import demand as well as a surge in gold imports contributed to the widening of the current account deficit,” said Aditi Nayar, chief economist at the rating agency ICRA.